Mourning: Ethiopia

 In Ethiopia, an Edir (variants eddir and idir in the Oromo language) is a traditional community organization whose members assist each other during the mourning process.
 Members make monthly financial contributions forming the Edir's fund.
 They are entitled to receive a certain sum of money from this fund to help cover funeral and other expenses associated with deaths.
 Additionally, Edir members comfort the mourners: female members take turns doing housework, such as preparing food for the mourning family, while male members usually take the responsibility to arrange the funeral and erect a temporary tent to shelter guests who come to visit the mourning family.
-Edir members are required to stay with the mourning family and comfort them for three full days.
+Edir members will stay with the mourning family and comfort them for a week or more, during which time the family is never alone.

+Nigeria

+In Nigeria, there is a cultural belief that a recent widow is impure.
+During the mourning period, which lasts from 3 months to a year, several traditions are enforced for the purpose of purification, including confinement, complete shaving of the widow and her children, and a ban on any hygiene practices- including hand-washing, wearing clean clothes or sitting off the floor when eating.
+The extended family of the husband also take all the widow's property.
+These practices are criticized for the health risks and emotional damage to the widow.

 Asia

 East Asia

 White is the traditional color of mourning in Chinese culture, with white clothes and hats formerly having been associated with death.
 In imperial China, Confucian mourning obligations required even the emperor to retire from public affairs upon the death of a parent.
 The traditional period of mourning was nominally 3 years, but usually 25–27 lunar months in practice, and even shorter in the case of necessary officers; the emperor, for example, typically remained in seclusion for just 27 days.